 Field-hunting tip

-Look in phosphate-rich cave deposits, altered meteorite impact sites country — that is the host setting where mundrabillaite typically forms.
+Look in phosphate-rich cave deposits, altered meteorite impact sites country, the host setting where mundrabillaite typically forms.
 If you start seeing hannayite, newberyite, struvite in float, you are in the right ground.
 Field specimens usually show a crusts, aggregates of acicular crystals habit, so train your eye for that shape before scanning the outcrop.